-There are a number of things to consider if you’re thinking of challenging a will.
+There are a number of things that might give rise to concern.

 First, was the will correctly executed?
 Was it in writing, and signed, dated and witnessed by two independent witnesses?

 Second, did the deceased have the required mental capacity?
 Did they know and approve the contents of the will?
-Did they understand the nature of making the will, the extent of the property they were disposing of and the claims to which they ought to give effect?
-It is common for wills to be challenged when the deceased was suffering from Alzheimer’s disease or other forms of dementia when they made the will.
+Did they understand the nature of making the will, the extent of the property they were disposing of and the claims that ought to give effect to?
+It is common for wills to be challenged when the deceased was suffering from Alzheimer’s or other forms of dementia when they made the will.

 Third, was the deceased subject to undue influence?
 Was the deceased under pressure to alter it or make any particular clauses in it?
-Or did the deceased have their perception of a potential beneficiary changed by another beneficiary, and made their will accordingly?
-If what the deceased is told was false, this can mean the will is invalid.
-It is called ‘fraudulent calumny’, and there was a recent example in the case of Christodoulides v Marcou in 2017: a mother with two daughters made her will just a few days before she died, disinheriting one sister on the basis of lies about her told by the other.
+Or did the deceased have their perception of one potential beneficiary changed by another beneficiary, and make their will accordingly?
+If what the deceased is told was false, this could mean the will is invalid.
+It is called ‘fraudulent calumny’, and there was an example in the case of Christodoulides v Marcou in 2017: a mother with two daughters made her will just a few days before she died, disinheriting one sister on the basis of lies about her told by the other.
 The court declared the will invalid.

 Fourth, was the will was forged or fraudulent?
 Was it actually signed by the deceased at all?